lukewatts/rhythmic/README.md

 # Rhythmic
 ## jQuery Vertical Rhythm for Images

-Rhythmic is a jQuery plugin to correct problems when using images in with a vertical rhythm.
+Rhythmic is a jQuery plugin to correct problems when using images with a vertical rhythm.

 ## Example without Rhythmic
 {Add link to example webpage without Rhythmic}